HGVSnomenclature/VarNomen/_bg-material/glossary.md

     :   see also **frame**

 *	readthrough transcript
-	:	a transcript (RNA molecule) formed via the splicing of exons from more than one distinct gene.
-The two (or more) genes involved are found on the same chromosomal region, on the same strand, and are typically adjacent to one another.
+	:	a chimeric transcript where the two (or more) genes involved are found on the same chromosomal region, on the same strand, and are typically adjacent to one another.

+*   regulatory fusion
+    :   the novel interaction of a regulatory element brought into proximity of a partner gene by a genomic rearrangement, modulating gene product expression of the partner gene.

 *   repeated sequence
     :   **HGVS**: a sequence where, compared to a reference sequence, a segment of one or more nucleotides (the repeat unit) is present several times, one after the other.